From Waiting to Defects: The 8 Wastes of Lean Construction

 5. Transportation

-Proper pull planning in a Lean manufacturing process eliminates unnecessary transportation waste since materials, equipment, and the like are only moved as they are needed for the next stage of the process.
+Proper flow in a Lean design and construction process eliminates unnecessary transportation waste since materials, equipment, and the like are only moved as they are needed for the next stage of the process.

 6. Inventory